iSPIRT/depa-training/scenarios/covid/README.md

 ## Deploy locally

-Assuming you have cleartext access to all the de-identified datasets, you can train the model as follows.
+Assuming you have cleartext access to all the de-identified datasets, you can train the model as follows:

 ```bash
 ./train.sh